Newtown Pery, Limerick: Details

-From its development Newtown Pery has served as Limerick's CBD.
+From its development, Newtown Pery has served as Limerick's CBD.
 It is also the city's main retail district which is centered on O'Connell Street, William Street and the adjoining streets.
 In addition to the quality of the Georgian heritage in the district, another striking feature of the development is the grid plan layout of the streets in the area running north–south and east–west in similar fashion and design as found in New York City, Philadelphia, Glasgow, Bristol and Berlin albeit on a smaller scale.
 This distinguishes Limerick's Georgian stock to the other major Irish Georgian development in Dublin, as Limerick's terraces are more uniform.
 This is due to the fact that the Pery owned all the land that was developed and it enabled a single development plan.

 Limerick continued to expand following the Act of Union and into the early 19th century; however, Pery's plan for the city was never fully realised.
 It was intended that the city would continue further southwards; however, a crippling economic decline in Ireland caused by the Great Irish Famine put an end to the development.
 The terrace at Pery Square was the last development of the great Georgian expansion of Limerick.
 The terrace itself was intended to be part of a Georgian square enclosing the People's Park, similar to Fitzwilliam Square or Mountjoy Square in Dublin; however, the plans were never realised as the development coincided with the beginning of the Famine.
 Another distinguishing feature of Georgian Limerick to Georgian Dublin is that Newtown Pery was a completely new "greenfield" development.

 Limerick's medieval city was left completely intact and remains to this day.
-But most of the built infrastructure of medieval Limerick did not survive past the mid-20th century following the clearance of slum living in the city.
+But most of the built infrastructure of medieval Limerick did not survive past the mid-20th century following the clearance of scum living in the city.
 Some examples survive, and the street outlines remain in Nicholas Street, Mary Street, Broad Street, John Street and Mungret Street.
 Much of Georgian Dublin, in contrast, was undertaken by the Wide Streets Commission, which almost completely rebuilt Dublin over the older medieval city.